-Yes, WordPress is great for hosting blogs and websites but is it also good for hosting your online courses?
+Yes, WordPress is great for hosting blogs and websites.
+But is it also a good idea to sell courses on WordPress?

-Can you really sell online courses on WordPress?
+I mean, can you really sell online courses on WordPress, is it practical?

 But a better question might be, is WordPress the best option available for selling online courses, or is there a better way?